Houston Psychiatrist

 8/24/2020

 Social anxiety is something that all of us have experienced at one point in life.
 It is the feeling of being uncomfortable or nervous in a social situation.
+While social anxiety to a degree is normal, it becomes a disorder when social anxiety becomes dysfunctional.

 What are the signs of social anxiety?

 Patients who suffer from social anxiety often prefer to avoid any social events.
-Things usually considered “normal” by others such as making eye contact and small talk make them uncomfortable.
+Things usually considered “normal” by others such as making eye contact and small talk can make them feel uncomfortable.
 They also tend to flush or feel physically anxious in the presence of others, especially strangers or people they feel intimidated by.

 Some other symptoms of social anxiety include: